 Dohány Street Synagogue – Home of a large Jewish community

 But what would a Jewish quarter be without the most important identifying feature of the Jewish religion.
 And here Budapest is a real treasure chest.
 For example, the Dohány Street Synagogue, also called the Great Synagogue, is the second largest synagogue in the world.
 There is room for up to 3000 faithful Jews.
 Its towers are almost 50 meters high and the facades are richly decorated.
 Next door is also the Jewish Museum and the Holocaust Memorial to the murdered Jews from Hungary.
 The Dohány Street Synagogue can be visited during the week.
 However, it is of course closed on Shabbat, in this case from Friday afternoon to Saturday.
-The exact opening hours of the Great Synagogue in Budapest can be found here.
+The exact opening hours of the synagogue you can find here.

 Synagogues in Budapest – Liberal, Orthodox – all have a home